pharo-project/pharo5-vm/mc/VMMaker.oscog.package/SpurMemoryManager.class/README.md

 	- the size of the heap at the most recent GC, used to decide if a full GC is needed after a scavenge.
 See heapGrowthToSizeGCRatio.

 hiddenRootsObj
-	- the root page of the class table and some other toos (e.g. the ephemeron queue). its first numClassTablePages elements are pages containing classes.
+	- the root page of the class table and some other roots (e.g. the mourn queue). its first numClassTablePages elements are pages containing classes.
 Remaining slots hold other roots the VM needs.
 Must be the fifth object in oldSpace.